Lotus-Token-Network/TC/README.md

 ### 5. Trigger to Start Crowd Sale Periods

 To start the Presale, the contract admin will have to manually execute it.
-Once each crowd-sale period reaches the limit, it will go to a waiting stage.
+Once each crowd-sale period reaches the limit, it will require a Stop Function to disallow additional contributions.
 To proceed with the next ICO period, the admin will manually execute the function that starts it.

 ### 6. Auto-transfer Collected ETHs to A Destination Wallet